 Attractions for the Traveler

-The Oakley Hotel is three minutes walk to the King’s Road, which offers fashionable shops, bars and restaurants.
+The Oakley Hotel is three minutes walk from the King’s Road, which offers fashionable shops, bars, cafes and restaurants.
 The famous Albert Bridge, which was commissioned by Queen Victoria in honour of her husband, Prince Albert, was originally for carriages and pedestrians only.
 This beautiful suspension bridge has featured on many films, especially when lit at night, and forms a great landmark at the end of Oakley Hotel’s street.

-Thomas Carlisle, the famous poet, own house is in the next street along.
-This is open to the public and near the now converted properties, which once housed the Chelsea Potteries.
+The house of Thomas Carlyle, the famous poet, is situated in the next street along, Cheyne Row.
+This is open to the public Wednesday – Sunday, and near the converted properties which once housed the Chelsea Potteries.

-The historic preserved Chelsea Physic Gardens are 5 minutes walk away, a lovely spot to have your afternoon tea in the café.
+The historic preserved Chelsea Physic Gardens is 5 minutes walk away, a lovely spot to have afternoon tea in the café.

-The Science, Natural History and the Victoria and Albert Museums are all within a 15-minute walk away.
-Kensington Gardens and Hyde Park is approximately 20 minutes walk (although quicker by bus or by taxi).
-Battersea Park, two minutes walk across the river, is an oasis with its green spaces, fountains, Victorian boating lakes, the pump house art gallery and children’s playgrounds.
+The Science, Natural History and the Victoria & Albert Museums are all within a 20-minute walk away.
+Kensington Gardens and Hyde Park is approximately 35 minutes walk (although quicker by bus or taxi).
+Battersea Park, five minutes walk across the Thames River, is an oasis with its green spaces, fountains, Victorian boating lakes, the Pump House Gallery and children’s playgrounds.
 This makes it a wonderful place for a picnic, to go jogging or for an afternoon walk.

-All the sights and theatres of London are within easy reach by tube or by bus.
-London Buses is a cheap and a great way to see the sights from the upper deck.
-For example, the number 11 bus from the King’s Road goes past Victoria Station, near Buckingham Palace, past Parliament Square and Big Ben (near South Bank and the London Eye) and to Trafalgar Square and the National Gallery.
+All the sights and theatres of London are within easy reach by tube or bus.
+London Buses are a cheap and a great way to see the sights from the upper deck.
+For example, the number 11 bus from the King’s Road goes past Victoria Station, near Buckingham Palace, past Parliament Square and Big Ben (near South Bank and the London Eye), Trafalgar Square and the National Gallery, St. Paul’s Cathedral, and to Liverpool Street Station which is 20 minutes walking from Tower of London.

 For interesting days our try:

-- Pay your respects at St Paul's Cathedral and climb to the Whispering gallery for fantastic views
+- St Paul's Cathedral and the Whispering Gallery

 - London Zoo in Regents Park

-- Go to Twickenham for Rugby Union or Brentford for Ruby league
+- Twickenham Stadium for Rugby Union or Brentford for Ruby League

-For Educational experience visit some of these Museums:
+For an educational experience visit some of these museums:

 - The Natural History Museum